What can your group get involved with?

 You can take a look at notes from previous meetings, which include top tips from schools, advice from leaders and children and young people's ideas.

-The Cost of the School Day young people summit 2025
+Find out what happened at the Cost of the School Day summit

-Scotland's First Minister with young people attending the Cost of the School Day young people summit
+Took part in the Cost of the School Day summit

-In September eighty young people from the Cost of the School Day Voice network gathered in Glasgow to share their experiences, learn new skills and meet with John Swinney, Scotland’s First Minister, to ask what more his government intends to do to ensure that there are no financial barriers to education for children living in poverty.
+Eighty young people from the Cost of the School Day Voice network gathered to share their experiences, learn new skills and meet with John Swinney, Scotland’s First Minister.
+Find out what happened here.

-On 19 March, the Cabinet Secretary for Education and Skills, Jenny Gilruth visited Boghall Primary School to meet Cost of the School Day pupil groups from several schools.
-Ms Gilruth answered questions on the findings of The Big Question.
-Find out what she said in this video.
+In March the Cabinet Secretary for Education and Skills, Jenny Gilruth, visited Boghall Primary School to meet Cost of the School Day pupil groups from several schools and answer questions on the findings of The Big Question.

-The Big Question summary film - made by Voice network members
+Play this Big Question summary film, made by Voice network members

 Comments from Voice network members who took part in guidance consultation